Eating Duck When Pregnant – Is It Safe?

 1. Listeria or Listeriosis

-Listeria monocytogenes is a type of pathogenic bacteria that is found in animal meat, cheese, soil water, etc. They can survive in refrigerated foods like refrigerated pates, meat spreads, ready-to-eat meat, dairy products, etc. When a pregnant mother consumes this bacterium through food, it can easily transmit the bacteria to the baby.
-Symptoms of listeria include fever, muscle pain, chills, headache, etc. At times, the risks include meningitis, spontaneous abortion, and other bacterial infections.
+Listeria monocytogenes is a type of pathogenic bacterium that is found in animal meat, cheese, soil, water, etc. They can survive in refrigerated foods like refrigerated pates, meat spreads, ready-to-eat meat, and dairy products.
+When a pregnant mother consumes this bacterium through food, it can easily transmit the bacteria to the baby.
+Symptoms of Listeria include fever, muscle pain, chills, headache, etc. At times, the risks include meningitis, spontaneous abortion, and other bacterial infections.

 2. Toxoplasmosis

-This is a parasite that is present in meat and soil.
-This can be easily detected through blood tests during early signs and stages of pregnancy.
-If you are immune and have antibodies, don’t worry about toxoplasmosis; however, the bacteria don’t get killed during cooking.
+Toxoplasmosis is caused by a parasite found in meat and soil.
+This can be easily detected through blood tests during the early signs and stages of pregnancy.
+If you are immune and have antibodies, don’t worry about toxoplasmosis; however, the bacteria aren’t killed by cooking.

 Here are some easy duck recipes to try during pregnancy.